IGZgustavomarin/npm-talk/PITCHME.md

 ### HINTS 2

-If you install dependencies to run from your scripts (webpack, cucumber, mocha, etc), you don't need to specify the complete path in the script, as `node_modules/.bin` is already on the $PATH of the running script.
+Remember that `./node_modules/.bin` is already in the running script $PATH.
+Don't write it in your `package.json`.
 Example:

 ```js
 {